fvafrCU/fakemake/cran-comments.md

 Dear CRAN Team,
-this is a resubmission of package 'fakemake'.
-I have added the following changes:
+this is the initial commit of package 'fakemake'.

-* enhance visualisation.
+XXX: Describe what it does.

-Please upload to CRAN.
+Please consider uploading it to CRAN.
 Best, Dominik

 # Package fakemake 0.4.0